Justin Fletcher: Other work

 His debut album Hands Up the Album reached number 16 in the UK Albums Chart on 11 March 2012.
 In March 2013, he released his second album Best Friends.
 In January 2015, he released his third album Just Party.

+In 2015 and 2019, Fletcher reprised his Shaun the Sheep roles of Shaun and Timmy in the two film adaptations based on the series: Shaun the Sheep Movie and A Shaun the Sheep Movie: Farmageddon.
+He also played the roles in two television films: Shaun the Sheep: The Farmer's Llamas (2015) and Shaun the Sheep: The Flight Before Christmas (2021).

-On 12 September 2015, he appeared on Pointless Celebrities and got knocked out in the second round.
+On 12 September 2015, he appeared on Pointless Celebrities, where he was eliminated in the second round.

 Fletcher presented a daily radio show on Fun Kids weekdays from 9 am to 10 am called Justin's Word.

 Awards

-Orders of Chivalry
+Orders of chivalry

 Fletcher was appointed Member of the Order of the British Empire (MBE) in the 2008 Birthday Honours for services to "children's broadcasting and the voluntary sector".